 - Direct current travels towards the same direction at all points, although the instantaneous magnitude can differ.

 - The flow of charge carriers is towards opposite direction periodically in an alternating current.

 - The number of AC cycles per second is known as frequency and calculated in Hertz.

 The amount of electric current travelling per unit cross-section area is called as current density and expressed in amperes per square meter.
 More the current in a conductor, higher will be the current density.
-However, the current density alters in different parts of electrical conductor and the effect takes place with alternating currents at higher frequencies.
+However, the current density alters in different parts of an electrical conductor and the effect takes place with alternating currents at higher frequencies.

 Electric current always creates a magnetic field.
 Stronger the current, more intense is the magnetic field.
 Varying AC or DC creates an electromagnetic field and this is the principle based on which signal propagation takes place.